SweetJV/BlazorGetElementByIdBug/README.md

 ## Project Overview

-This is simplified project that demonstrates a problem I ran into on a larger project.
+This is a simplified project that demonstrates a problem I ran into on a larger project.
 I am trying to create a color picker component that contains two parts:

 * A colored box that displays the current color
 * A floating panel with controls to edit the color values